Who can use this site?

 Patients who do not have a Medicare card will be privately billed.
 Private consultation fees vary with the nature and length of consultation.

-In the case of privately billed patients, users agree to authorise National Telemedicine Doctors to process all fees and charges relating to the consultation on the credit/debit card provided by the user, and to do so following the conclusion of the consultation.
+In the case of privately billed patients, users agree to authorise National Telemedicine Doctors to process all fees and charges relating to the consultation on the credit/debit card provided by the user.
 In providing payment card details, users agree that National Telemedicine Doctors is authorised to use the credit/debit card provided to make the payment.

 How does it work if my doctor is not available at the appointment time?